blog

 Immediate Tissue Assessment During Injection

 Preventive practice includes continuous assessment during injection.
-Injectors should watch tissue color, feel resistance, and listen to patient feedback.
+Watch tissue color and feel resistance.
+Listen to patient feedback.

-Subtle changes such as increased resistance, unusual discomfort, or early blanching should prompt immediate reassessment.
+Subtle changes like increased resistance or early blanching should prompt reassessment.
 Stopping early is always safer than pushing forward.

-Injectors who remain attentive to tissue response reduce the chance of progressing into vascular compromise.
+Injectors who remain attentive reduce the chance of vascular compromise.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.